If you have received a letter of offer by post, we look forward to welcoming you on the PGCE course.

-You will receive information regarding registration/ enrolment in late August.
+You will receive information regarding Enrolment and Registration in late August.
 Please ensure that you read this information carefully and attend at the appointed date and time.

 Note: If at any time you decide that you no longer wish to take up your place, please notify the School of Social Sciences, Education and Social Work (+44(0)28 9097 5940/5928) promptly or email firstname.lastname@example.org as often there is a waiting list for places.

-Please return all paperwork (except for degree certification, this should be uploaded to the Direct Application Portal) in person, to Reception at the address below.
+Please return all paperwork, except for degree certification that should be uploaded to the Direct Applications Portal, in person, to Reception at the address below.
 If you cannot attend in person, please contact Margaret Kennedy at email@example.com for advice.
 In certain circumstances, a nominated person can leave this in on your behalf.

 School of Social Sciences, Education and Social Work